|Trumpington Local History Group

 there in the 1850s.
 Innkeepers included the Bland

 family from the 1780s to at least the 1850s, with

 brewer and farmer in 1858.
 In those days, many

 inns had their own small brewery, beer being

 widely regarded as a safer drink than the local

 water.
 Innkeepers often had a second trade.

-with tree-house.
-Polo ponies were stabled at the
+tree-house.
+Polo ponies were stabled at the back

-back and the inn boasted a billiard table.
-It was
+and the inn boasted a billiard table.
+It was also the

 A celebrity innkeeper in the 1960s was the retired